 Solutions for safe and sound cities are more important than ever!
 To highlight this urgency, this competition includes the Safe City Prize.

 Key words: safety, security, health, well-being, happiness, trust, social distancing, physical distancing, nudging

 SDGs: SDG11 + SDG2 Zero Hunger, SDG3 Good Health, SDG6 Clean Water

 The competition is open to students of art, design, architecture and media disciplines of universities and colleges worldwide, who are pursuing either a Bachelor level or Master level program.
 Students that are currently enrolled in higher education institutions or students who have graduated in 2020 and/or are graduating in 2020 are eligible to participate.

 There is no limitation in the number of submissions per institution, and there is no cost to submit.

 Entries must be comprised of work that is original; individuals and/or teams must hold the Intellectual Property for their submissions and have the right to enter and publish the submitted work.

 You can submit your entry starting October 1, 2020.

 The submission platform closed January 31st, 2021.

-The winners and honorary mentions to be announced by April 1, 2021.
+The winners and honorary mentions to be announced in April 2021.